tuzovakaoff/zip_path_traversal/README.md

 # Path  traversal with zip archive

-Two examples of zip files with that break the current directory and extract a file to the /tmp/
+Two examples of zip files that break the current directory and extract a file to the `/tmp/`

  First archive contains symlink `path` to `../../../../../tmp`